10 years old…What can you think about someone that age?

 And the work continues…with his rising notoriety and musical identity, Bruno has become an in-demand session player to do numerous recordings and studio work for many instrumentalists throughout Brazil and the world.

 Most recently, Bruno has completed recording a full-album for Italian fusion superstar Fabrizio Bicio Leo.
 The album also features bassist Falvio Scopaz and keyboardist/producer Alex Argento.

 Amid rehearsals and concerts, Bruno gave an interview to the Italian website Groove Portal Em.

-Besides from the activities inherent to his career, Bruno actively performs in concerts and workshops throughout Brazil.
+Besides the activities inherent in his career, Bruno actively performs in concerts and workshops throughout Brazil.
 He also gives lessons in his studio and at Bateras Beat Drum School in São Paulo.